robfatland/curriculum/index.md

 terraform apply
 ```

-This can take some time depending on the provisioning load and number of students.
+The `apply` step can take some time (tens of minutes) depending on the provisioning load and number of students.

 Here is `main.tf` with just two imaginary students listed: